Steven Parrino: Reception

-Until his death, Parrino's work had drawn little attention in the United States.
-He had nine solo shows in New York (the last ones at the Swiss Institute in 2002 and at Team Gallery in 2004) and showed widely in galleries and museum in Europe, where his work was more widely appreciated than in the United States.
+His seemingly abused and tortured canvases was almost always consisted of a physical assault on modernist Ad Reinhardt-like black monochrome abstract painting, that was at the time was widely considered dead.
+He also exhibited painted environments that involved monochrome walls pounded with sledgehammers, bent sleek metal sculptures, and figurative collages.
+In total, Parrino had nine solo shows in New York City (the last ones at the Swiss Institute Contemporary Art New York in 2002 and at Team Gallery in 2004) and showed in galleries and museum in Europe, where his work was more widely appreciated than in the United States.

-Following his death, Parrino's work has been included in the Whitney Biennial 2006: Day for Night, Whitney Museum of American Art (2006), The Painted World, P.S.1 Contemporary Art Center (2005), and The Indiscipline of Painting Tate St. Ives touring to Warwick Art Centre (2011/12).
-Solo exhibitions of his work have included the Musée d'Art Moderne et Contemporain in Geneva (2006) and the Palais de Tokyo in Paris (2007).
-His estate is represented by Gagosian Gallery.
+Six years after his death, there was a retrospective exhibition of his work at the Palais de Tokyo in Paris called La Marque Noire (The Black Mark) and a commercial presentation of the paintings at the Gagosian Gallery space on Madison Avenue.
+Also, Parrino's work has been included in the Whitney Biennial 2006: Day for Night at the Whitney Museum of American Art (2006), The Painted World at P.S.1 Contemporary Art Center (2005) and The Indiscipline of Painting at the Tate St. Ives that toured to Warwick Arts Centre (2011/12).
+Solo exhibitions of his work have included the Musée d'Art Moderne et Contemporain in Geneva (2006).
+In 2022, Galerie Loevenbruck in Paris exhibited his drawings and other graphic artworks.
+In 2019 his paintings were exhibited in New York City on East 64th Street at the Skarstedt Gallery in a show called Paintings And Drawings, 1986-2003.